 Zion Canyon National Park is relatively small compared to other National Parks, but will wow you with its rock canvases and stone sculptures.
 Located in Southwest Utah, about a 2 hour drive from Las Vegas, Zion marks the Western edge of the Colorado Plateau.
 While you visit you can appreciate the striking red Navajo sandstone cliffs that rise 2,000 feet and well as the Virgin River winding through the park.
+SEE ALSO: Our running guide for St. George, ‘gateway city’ for Zion, and home to Snow Canyon State Park, which has some of the same spectacular features as Zion.

 Zion is mainly a park for walking and hiking, as the park is small and most of the suggested routes are on mountains or on trails not really suitable for running.
 The two best options for running are the Pa’rus Trail, which is a 1.7 mile, flat, paved path that skirts the Virgin River in the flat and open lower section of Zion Canyon, and is close to one of the campgrounds.
 The other possibility is to run along the 6.2 miles Scenic Drive that runs from the Visitor Center to Temple of Sinawava shuttle bus stop along the canyon, with amazing views of striking red Navajo sandstone cliffs.
 A benefit here is that it is closed to cars in season.